HDMS Det Store Bælt (1782): Naval service

 She was commissioned in the Royal Danish Navy and served for some years as the cadet training ship in the North and Baltic seas.
+In 1785, she was under the command of Ole Andreas Kierulff (1742–1822).

 In 1793 she was patrolling in the North Sea under the command of A J Herbst, and in 1795 and 1797 was part of a joint Danish/Swedish squadron enforcing neutrality and protecting trade.
 In 1797, she was under the command of Hans Lindholm.